lysng/themiette/content/posts/nov-dec-2022-build-update.md

 With the parts of the frame now square we had the arduous task of lining everything up to drill our pilot holes.
 With a contraption of too many clamps we raced against the sun to screw our window frames together which ended up with... a fail.
 A piece or clamp must have shifted in the process and when Erny screwed the pieces together we could tell that our window would not fit our glass.
 So, over the week Lys puttied up the holes with sawdust, glue and putty for another crack at it.
 This time we started earlier and took our time.
 This ended with a beautifully square(ish) window frame!

+{{< figure src="/themiette/images/20221222-06.png" caption="A successful frame" class="centerImage">}}

 With that small win we continued with the loft and kitchen windows.
 These also proved to be challenging as these three frames _open_.
 And it was here, design wise, we hit a little snag - we did not account for the hinges in our design.
 Our previous design did not account for hinge movement and so part of the hinges will be exposed to the elements.
 So back to the drawing board we went to see how we could integrate those hinges into our windows in a weather tight manner.
-Luckily Erny found this video, which is not only Australia but it details where and how one should install hinges on casement (and then by extension awning) windows.
+Luckily Erny found this video, which is not only Australian but it details where and how one should install hinges on casement (and then by extension awning) windows.

 {{< youtube-enhanced id="O6HGgtJ3kWk" title="How to Install a Casement Sash - by The Woodworkers Company" >}}